Principality of Hutt River: History

-In 1970 and 1984, Prince Leonard unsuccessfully defended civil legal actions brought against him by private parties – in the former case an injunction was granted against him in relation to a land deal; in the latter case he was ordered to pay debts owed to a publishing company he had contracted to print copies of a book called The Man, which was about himself and his achievements.
-Prince Leonard did not suggest in these cases that he was not subject to the jurisdiction of the courts of Australia.
-The principality released a number of stamps and coins.
+In 1970 and 1984, Casley unsuccessfully defended civil legal actions brought against him by private parties – in the former case an injunction was granted against him in relation to a land deal; in the latter case he was ordered to pay debts owed to a publishing company he had contracted to print copies of a book called The Man, which was about himself and his achievements.
+Casley did not suggest in these cases that he was not subject to the jurisdiction of the courts of Australia.
+The principality released over 50 different sets of stamps and these postage stamps have a solid global following, and coins.

-In about 2006, the Prince was again successfully prosecuted by the ATO.
+In about 2006, Casley was again successfully prosecuted by the Australian Taxation Office.
 He sought special leave to appeal to the High Court of Australia, but his application was dismissed with the comment that his arguments were "fatuous, frivolous and vexatious".

-In September 2006, the Prince decided to change the province's name to "Principality of Hutt River".
+In September 2006, Casley decided to change the province's name to "Principality of Hutt River".

-In January 2017, Prince Leonard announced that after ruling for 45 years, he would be stepping down, to be succeeded by his youngest son Graeme.
+In January 2017, Casley announced that after ruling for 45 years, he would be stepping down, to be succeeded by his youngest son, Graeme.
 With a number of potential sons and daughters, the successor was nominated by Casley and approved by a crown committee.
 Some commentary at the time had expected his older son, Ian, to be the successor.

-In June 2017, Prince Leonard was ordered by the Supreme Court of Western Australia to pay $2.7 million in unpaid tax, and his son Arthur Casley was ordered to pay $242,000 in unpaid tax.
+In June 2017, Casley was ordered by the Supreme Court of Western Australia to pay $2.7 million in unpaid tax, and his son Arthur Casley was ordered to pay $242,000 in unpaid tax.

-In December 2019, citing declining revenue from agriculture as well as a drop in tourist numbers, the Principality issued a media release to announce that it would be closing its borders with effect from 31 January 2020.
-The Principality would no longer accept visitors, would cease to issue entry and exit visas, and would stand down most government services and offices for the duration of the hiatus.
+In February 2019, Casley died, leaving his son, Graeme Casley, to succeed to the throne as "Prince Graeme" and inherit his $2.5 million debt to the Australian Taxation Office.
+In December 2019, citing declining revenue from agriculture as well as a drop in tourist numbers, the principality issued a media release to announce that it would be closing its borders with effect from 31 January 2020.
+The principality would no longer accept visitors, would cease to issue entry and exit visas and would stand down most government services and offices for the duration of the hiatus.
 The announcement included the following statement: "It is with a heavy heart and after much thought and consultation with my Cabinet and ADC that I have to inform all that the Government of the Principality of Hutt River is about to go on hiatus.
 Our borders will be closed to all (including tourists) and all government external services will cease at close of business Friday 31 January 2020 until further notice."

-On 3 August 2020, the Principality was formally dissolved, amidst disputes with the Australian Taxation Office demanding the Principality pay millions in unpaid taxes across its 50-year history as well as the financial impact caused by the COVID-19 pandemic.
-The Principality's owned land was sold off to settle the tax dispute.
+On 3 August 2020, the principality was formally dissolved, amidst disputes with the Australian Taxation Office demanding the principality pay millions in unpaid taxes across its 50-year history as well as the financial market impact of the COVID-19 pandemic.
+The principality's owned land was sold off to settle the tax dispute.